CURRENT SHSAA PROJECTS

 with special notation on your check as to desired fund, or through our online form.

-Funds are being raised to erect a minimum 3- or 4-foot bronze statue of the great Cherokee scholar, Sequoyah, which will sit on a pedestal.
+Funds have been raised to erect a 3-foot bronze statue of the great Cherokee scholar, Sequoyah, which will sit on a pedestal.
 Gifted sculptor, Daniel HorseChief, who designed and created a statue of Sequoyah for Northeastern State University in Tahlequah Oklahoma, has been selected to do the work.
 The statue will be in a prominent interior location of the school that will lend dignity to its presence.

 Creator of the Cherokee writing system known as a syllabary, Sequoyah reflects the great history of Sequoia High School, capturing the importance of education and global understanding.
 He is the perfect symbol of this institution, "Sequoia" being the Latin form of Sequoyah.
-The minimum cost not including transportation and installation will be from $14,000 to $25,000, amount and size depending on funds raised with an option for a larger size if significantly more money is raised.
+The cost not including transportation and installation will be $14,000.

 Cherokee Grants Program